snarfed/wordpress-semantic-linkbacks/readme.txt

 Project actively developed on Github at [pfefferle/wordpress-semantic-linkbacks](https://github.com/pfefferle/wordpress-semantic-linkbacks).
 Please file support issues there.

 = 3.8.1 =
-* All follow post as type
+* Add follow post as type
+* Add warning to settings page if php-mbstring not installed
+* Return false in Emoji function if php-mbstring not installed
+* Add approve link to emails sent

 = 3.8.0 =